 In October 2016 Viv Labs was acquired by Samsung – where I continued to lead the design team, now in Korea and California, as we continued defining this voice assistant.
 Eventually Bixby was available on every connected Samsung product with a mic and speaker, from watches to vehicles.

 In October 2015, Viv Labs was acquired by Samsung.
-I lead the design team which is defining this digital assistant platform, from product UX to developer tools, and brand strategy.
+I led the design team which was defining this digital assistant platform, from product UX to developer tools, and brand strategy.
 We harness artificial intelligence via a conversational UI to bring this voice-first experience to every connected product.

 The brand was on the rise and ready to grow, but it deserved a wider international audience.
 With the release of the much anticipated Android app – a new look for Pinterest was ushered in, and at this time alignment and unity was needed to bring all experiences together.

 Android was ready for the big screen, we built a dynamic design system that was lightweight and put the entire focus on content.
 Also one of the first products to really approach being a voice-first implementation for Google.

 Google and HTC together put together a “pretty damn good looking and feeling phone (Nexus One)” along with unveiling the Nexus product line.
 This was really a moment in Google’s hardware history, finally being able to claim a win.
 And then building from such humble beginnings.